TriceHelix/crossput/README.md

 # crossput

+---

+## NOTICE OF DEPRECATION

+This repository is no longer used for development.
+Instead, the project has been internally merged into [Empty Engine](https://github.com/EmptyEngine).
+Critical fixes may still be applied to the standalone version, however this project will not receive any sort of 1.0 release on its own.
+To those discovering crossput in the future, I sincerely hope that this little codebase is of use to you in some form.
+Thank you for your interest.

+---

 ## Cross-Platform Input from Mice, Keyboards, and Gamepads in C++

 Supports Windows PC, Xbox, and all major Linux distributions.
-More platforms to come in the future.

 ---

 ### Features

 - Device-centric API for interacting with mice, keyboards, and gamepads (controllers/joysticks)
 - Fast, lightweight, suitable for real-time applications (e.g. video games)
 - No runtime dependencies (besides operating system)
 - Compatible with C++11 and newer (C++20 only required during compilation)

 ### Optional Features

 - Event-centric API which enables subscription to certain types of input or sources of input
 - Rumble and Force-Feedback support for capable hardware of any type
 - Aggregation API for treating a group of devices as a single entity